mdn/content/files/en-us/web/javascript/reference/global_objects/temporal/plaindatetime/plaindatetime/index.md

 The **`Temporal.PlainDateTime()`** constructor creates {{jsxref("Temporal.PlainDateTime")}} objects.

+This constructor allows you to create instances by directly supplying the underlying data.
 Like all other `Temporal` classes, you should usually construct `Temporal.PlainDateTime` objects using the {{jsxref("Temporal/PlainDateTime/from", "Temporal.PlainDateTime.from()")}} static method, which can handle a variety of input types.

 ## Syntax